Using Stories to Inspire Service Projects

 My kids collected a trunk FULL of goods for our drive that included food items, as well as diapers, blankets, and more.
 They made over 200 peanut butter and jelly sandwiches to feed the hungry.
 The pride they felt in the work they undertook was palpable, and when all was said and done, they voted sandwich-making as their favorite volunteer effort!

-More Book & Service Project Ideas:
+More Books focused on Service & Service Project Ideas:

 Refugees & Immigration